 Rickets is a condition that affects bone development in children.
-It causes the bones to become soft and malformed, which can lead to bone deformities.
+It causes the bones to become soft and weak, which can lead to bone deformities.

 Rickets in adults is known as osteomalacia or soft bones.

 The most common cause of rickets is a lack of vitamin D and calcium.
-Vitamin D comes from foods such as oily fish and eggs, and from sunlight on our skin.
+Vitamin D largely comes from the exposure of the skin to sunlight, but it is also found in some foods such as oily fish and eggs.
 Vitamin D is essential for a child to form strong and healthy bones.